 Education & Training

 Negotiators receive at least 40 hours of education during the initial crisis negotiation training.
 They are required to obtain a minimum of 40 additional training hours of negotiation related in-service classes annually.
-Team members train together at least eight hours each month.
+Team members train together at least four hours each month.